Difference Between GraphDB and RDBMS

 7. Keys

-The table can refer to the data evaluated and collected and then represented in form of rows and columns.
+The table can refer to the data evaluated and collected and then represented in the form of rows and columns.
 The table goes by a different name in each database.
 The row of the respective table goes by the name record.
 It can also be referred to as a tuple.

 The field is the heading of the column or a row.
 The domain can be said as the values that are permitted for a particular attribute.
-If the value is beyond the domain attribute then the value cannot be accepted.
+If the value is beyond the domain attribute, then the value cannot be accepted.

 Properties of RDBMS